 The 2023 AI Index Report found that Python was the top skill included across AI job listings in 2022.
 With Python’s simple syntax and pre-written libraries and frameworks, you can start coding more complicated AI and machine learning concepts faster.

 Machine learning is a subset of AI that uses algorithms to make decisions based on patterns found in data.
 Our course Intro to Machine Learning will help you understand one of the hottest fields in computer science and the various ways machine learning algorithms affect our daily lives.
-You have until April 17 to take this course for free, so start learning now!

 You can go even deeper with the path Learn Machine Learning, where you’ll get hands-on practice applying machine learning methods to real-life scenarios.
 And if you have your sights set on becoming a Machine Learning Engineer, dive into the Data Scientist: Machine Learning Engineer career path.
 Read this blog to learn more about the types of jobs you can have in machine learning.